 Afterwards, when I would think back about Ella’s getting sick, I remembered it, but stayed calm.
 No longer did I get agitated or need to talk about it all the time.
 When I thought about her sister’s hospitalization, I could remember that, too, without heavy emotion.
 I began to trust my body and the process of using my Listening Partnership well.
 My body knows, even better than my mind, exactly where I need to go, to heal what needs to be healed.
 I never knew my body was so wise.

 An unexpected result is the deepening of my capacity to Staylisten with my kids.
 I know what it feels like to need to hit, to scream, to fight.
 I know what it is to feel like I’m having a hard time breathing while upset, despite breathing just fine.
-When they express big emotions, I support them.
+When my kids express big emotions, I support them.
 I am finding that they go deeper with me and get more into their feelings as they fight hard to free themselves of their fears.
 One night Ella said she was afraid and wanted to hit, bite, and fight but didn’t want to hurt anyone.
 When we got home, I gave her a bat and a yoga bolster, and she attacked the bolster.
 She screamed, beat it with a bat, bit it over and over, stomped on it and screamed.
 She didn’t need to pick a fight with her sister or use another pretext to let her feelings out.
 She identified her fear and fought hard through it.
 My six-and-a-half-year-old child was doing exactly what I had done in my Listening Partnership, and I was so proud of her.
+We both felt calm and connected when she was done.